-No Athlete or other Person who has been declared Ineligible may, during the period of Ineligibility, participate in any capacity in an Event or activity (other than authorized anti-doping education or rehabilitation programs) authorized or organized by the FIE or any National Federation or a club or other member organization of the FIE or any National Federation, or in Competitions authorized or organized by any professional league or any international or national level Event organization.
+No Fencer or other Person who has been declared Ineligible may, during the period of Ineligibility, participate in any capacity in an Event or activity (other than authorized anti-doping education or rehabilitation programs) authorized or organized by the FIE or any National Federation or a club or other member organization of the FIE or any National Federation, or in Competitions authorized or organized by any professional league or any international or national level Event organization.

-An Athlete or other Person subject to a period of Ineligibility longer than four years may, after completing four years of the period of Ineligibility, participate in local sport events in a sport other than sports subject to the jurisdictions of the FIE and its National Federations, but only so long as the local sport event is not at a level that could otherwise qualify such Person directly or indirectly to compete in (or accumulate points toward) a national championship or International Event.
+A Fencer or other Person subject to a period of Ineligibility longer than four years may, after completing four years of the period of Ineligibility, participate in local sport events in a sport other than the sport in which the Fencer or other Person committed the anti-doping rule violation, but only so long as the local sport event is not at a level that could otherwise qualify such Person directly or indirectly to compete in (or accumulate points toward) a national championship or International Event.

-An Athlete or other Person subject to a period of Ineligibility shall remain subject to Testing.
+A Fencer or other Person subject to a period of Ineligibility shall remain subject to Testing.

-[Comment to Article 10.10.1: For example, an ineligible Athlete cannot participate in a training camp, exhibition or practice organized by his or her National Federation or a club which is a member of that National Federation.
-Further, an ineligible Athlete may not compete in a non-Signatory professional league (e.g., the National Hockey League, the National Basketball Association, etc.), Events organized by a non-Signatory International Event organization or a non-Signatory national-level event organization without triggering the consequences set forth in Article 10.10.2.
-Sanctions in one sport will also be recognized by other sports (see Article 15).]
+[Comment to Article 10.10.1: For example, an ineligible Fencer cannot participate in a training camp, exhibition or practice organized by his or her National Federation or a club which is a member of that National Federation.
+Further, an ineligible Fencer may not compete in a non-Signatory professional league (e.g., the National Hockey League, the National Basketball Association, etc.), Events organized by a non-Signatory International Event organization or a non-Signatory national-level event organization without triggering the consequences set forth in Article 10.10.2.
+Sanctions in one sport will also be recognized by other sports (see Article 15 Mutual Recognition).]